Skip to content

 OSCE

-ICS3: Perform effective medical documentation to include admission notes, SOAP notes, discharge summaries/plans, orders and referrals.
+ICS3: Perform effective medical documentation to include admission notes, SOAP notes, discharge summaries/plans, orders, and referrals.

 OSCE